-The SENDCo's plays a crucial role in the school's SEND provision.
+The SENDCo's play a crucial role in the school's SEND provision.
 This involves working with the Principal and Governing Body to determine the strategic development of the policy.
 Other responsibilities include:

-- Overseeing the day-to-day operation of the policy - Co-ordinating the provision for students with SEND - Liaising with and giving Advice to fellow teachers - Managing Teaching Assistants, Learning Support Assistants, and the Academy's Well Being Co-ordinator - Overseeing students' records and SEN Support plans and reviews - Testing, applying and organising Access Arrangements for exams - Overseeing and updating the Inclusion Register - Applying for Education Health Care Plans where we deem appropriate - Liaising with parents/carers - Making a contribution to whole Academy INSET - Liaising with external agencies, LA support services, Health and Social Services, Integrated Youth Service, Parent Link, Speech and Language services, and Education Psychologists.
+- Overseeing the day-to-day operation of the policy - Co-ordinating the provision for students with SEND - Liaising with and giving advice to fellow teachers - Managing Teaching Assistants and Learning Support Assistants - Overseeing students' records and SEN Support plans and reviews - Reviewing students EHC Plans annually - Testing, applying and organising Access Arrangements for exams - Overseeing and updating the Inclusion Register - Applying for an Education Health Care Needs Assessment (EHCNA) where appropriate - Liaising with parents/carers - Making a contribution to whole Academy INSET - Liaising with external agencies, including but not limited to, Local Authority SEND services, Health and Social Services, Integrated Youth Service, Parent Link, Speech and Language services, and Education Psychologists.